 8 Green Chilies (3 for paste and 5 slit into 2 pieces)

-2 tbsp dry Dessicated Coconut (I did not have fresh so used dry)
+2 tablespoon dry Dessicated Coconut (I did not have fresh so used dry)

-3 tbsp Olive Oil divided into 1 tbsp and 2 tbsp
+3 tablespoon Olive Oil divided into 1 tablespoon and 2 tablespoon

 Salt to taste